 MUTILATION.
-As applied to written documents, such as wills, court records, and the like, this term means rendering the document imperfect by the subtraction from it of some essential part, as, by cutting, tearing, burning, or erasure, but without totally destroying it.
+As applied to written documents, such as wills, court records, and the like, this term means rendering the document

+MUSTER-ROLL.
+In maritime law.
+A list imperfect by the subtraction from it of some essential part, as, by cutting, tearing, burning, or erasure, but without totally destroying it.
 See Woodfill v.
 Patton, 76 Ind.
 583, 40 Am.
 Rep. 269.

-In criminal law.
+Also, the alteration in the writing, as in a negotiable instrument, so as to make it another and different instrument and no longer evidence of the contract which the parties made.
+Clem v.
+Chapman (Tex.
+Civ.
+App.)
+262 S. W. 168, 171.

 The depriving a man of the use of any of those limbs which may be useful to him in fight, the loss of which amounts to mayhem.
 1 Bl.
 Comm.
 130.